 Club night

 ìpọ̀sìn’s peace is a Queer & Trans BIPOC collective dedicated to creating spaces for their communities to come together.
-At WORM they will curate a Queer Afrofuturist club night, complete with performances, video projections, photo exhibitions, pop-up stands and of course fab DJs & MCs.
+At WORM they curated a Queer Afrofuturist club night, complete with performances, video projections, photo exhibitions, pop-up stands and of course fab DJs & MCs.

 Residency location: WORM Central Station